apache/incubator-ponymail-foal/server/README.md

 - Viewing single threads, emails and sources
 - Searching with keywords, quotes, +/- inclusion/exclusion
 - Rudimentary AAA (logged in with an authoritative OAuth gives read access to everyting)
+- Persistent user sessions across restarts of the server

 ### What doesn't work
 - Advanced AAA
-- Permanent sessions across restarts
 - Composing replies
 - Preferences
 - Notifications/favorites